-Description Category General Describe the learning object as a whole.
+Category Description General Describe the learning object as a whole.
 This category includes elements such as identifier, title, language, keywords.
 Lifecycle Describe features related to the history and current state of the LO such as version, status, and contributors.
-Metametadata Group information about the metadata such as identifier. contributors and language used in the metadata.
+Metametadata Group information about the metadata such as identifier, contributors and language used in the metadata.
 Technical Describe the technical requirements and characteristics of the LO such as MIME type, size, required software/hardware.
-Describe educational and pedagogic characteristics of the LO Educational such as interactivity type, learning resource type, interactivity level, semantic density, educational context, typical age range.
+Educational Describe educational and pedagogic characteristics of the LO such as interactivity type, learning resource type, interactivity level, semantic density, educational context, typical age range.
 Rights Describe the intellectual property rights and conditions of use for the LO (whether or not any cost is involved, and whether copyright and other restrictions apply).
-Relation Describe features that define the relationship between this LO classification system.
+Relation Describe features that define the relationship between this LO and others ('based on', 'part of', etc.).
+Annotation Provide comments on the use of the LO and information on when and by whom the comments were created.
+Classification Describe where the LO can be classified within a particular classification system.